 - and Old database

-For a new or a small website, this process can easily be done by using a free FTP client like FileZilla or Cyberduck.
-But, when you are dealing with a large site or migrating your website to a new hosting,it’s a good idea to use ssh/sFTP to transfer files from one server to another.
-In my case, I was transferring Wp-Content folder of ShoutMeLoud from private VPS to WPEngine.
+This process can easily be done for a new or small website using a free FTP client like FileZilla or Cyberduck.
+But, when dealing with a large site or migrating your website to a new hosting, it’s a good idea to use ssh/sFTP to transfer files from one server to another.
+In my case, I was transferring the Wp-Content folder of ShoutMeLoud from private VPS to WPEngine.

-My WP-content folder was around 2GB, and manually transferring folder is time-consuming.
-So, I used SSH and sFTP command, to transfer files quickly.
-Do remember, WPEngine doesn’t give SSH access, so I need to ask their support team to decompress the compressed folder.
-Also, if you are on shared hosting like Bluehost, you can always enable SSH access, by login into your cPanel.
-Here is a video, showing the process of enabling SSH on Bluehost (cPanel hosting).
+My WP-content folder was around 2GB, and manually transferring the folder is time-consuming.
+So, I used SSH and sFTP commands to transfer files quickly.
+Remember that WPEngine doesn’t give SSH access, so I need to ask their support team to decompress the compressed folder.
+Also, if you are on shared hosting like Bluehost, you can always enable SSH access by login into your cPanel.
+Here is a video showing the process of enabling SSH on Bluehost (cPanel hosting).

-Before the migration, I compressed the WP-content folder into single file, as this will make the transfer easy.
-You can also consider compressing the entire root directory and transfer it to your new hosting.
-You can always use a SSH client like Putty for running the commands, or you can simply use Terminal on Mac OS, for the same.
+Before the migration, I compressed the WP-content folder into a single file, as this will make the transfer easy.
+You can also consider compressing the entire root directory and transferring it to your new hosting.
+You can always use an SSH client like Putty for running the commands, or you can use Terminal on Mac OS for the same.

 Here is what the process will be like:

-- from old hosting server sFTP into new server
+- from the old hosting server sFTP into the new server

-- Use Put command to copy files from old server to new server
+- Use the Put command to copy files from the old server to a new server

 Transferring files from Old Hosting to New Hosting using SSH